Send the link below via email or IMCopy

 Source: Raising Sexually Healthy Children, Lynn Leight

-• Everyone has a right to know about and understand the workings of their own bodies.
+• Everyone has a right to know about and understand how their bodies work.

 • Sexuality can be confusing and adolescence can be more confusing.